 1. Make a checklist before you go

 It’s always a good idea to make a checklist of the items you need to take to your exhibition.
-Delegate where possible, items that other people can take to share the load.
-For example, we can take all your printed literature and promotional items with us when we go to set up your stand.
-This means you don’t have to courier your literature to the event, or lug boxes around the morning of the exhibition.
+Delegate responsibility for materials where possible, and let other people share the load.
+For example, we can bring all your printed literature and promotional items with us when we set up your stand.
+This means you don’t have to courier your literature to the event, or lug boxes around on the morning of the exhibition.

 2. Take a friend/colleague